Leeaaronn/Toronto-Fleet-and-Ferry-Performance-Dashboard/README.md

 ### Scope boundary

-Claude Code + GSD own the **data engineering layer** — ingest, clean, profile, model (star schema), and the KPI/measures logic, all tested.
+ **data engineering layer** — ingest, clean, profile, model (star schema), and the KPI/measures logic, all tested.
 The Power BI **report canvas was authored manually** in Power BI Desktop on top of the modeled output, following the page-by-page [report spec](deliverables/report_spec.md).
 The .pbix and PDF export are committed to the repo alongside the modeled data layer.

 ## Dashboard